 For more information and to register for the workshop, see http://www.ec-gis.org/Workshops/EnviroInfo2011/?page=register.

 Technical Committee 287 of the European Committee for Standardisation (CEN/TC 287 Geographic information) focuses on standardization in the field of digital geographic information for Europe.
 CEN is a business facilitator in Europe, removing trade barriers for European industry and consumers.
 Its mission is to foster the European economy in global trading, the welfare of European citizens and the environment.
 Through its services it provides a platform for the development of European Standards and other technical specifications.

-The OGC® is an international consortium of more than 395 companies, government agencies, research organizations, and universities participating in a consensus process to develop publicly available geospatial standards.
+The OGC is an international consortium of more than 415 companies, government agencies, research organizations, and universities participating in a consensus process to develop publicly available geospatial standards.
+OGC Standards support interoperable solutions that "geo-enable" the Web, wireless and location-based services and mainstream IT.
 OGC Standards empower technology developers to make geospatial information and services accessible and useful with any application that needs to be geospatially enabled.
-Visit the OGC website at http://www.opengeospatial.org/contact/.
+Visit the OGC website at http://www.opengeospatial.org/contact.